 The first woman to officiate a major college football game and Super Bowl

-Gerry Austin hired her, and the rest is history.
-In 2007, Sarah Thomas became the first woman to officiate a major college football game as part of the Memphis/Jacksonville State game crew.
-After two years of earning her (official) stripes, Thomas earned a crew assignment in 2009.
-She received a full 11-game schedule for the first time in her college career.
+Austin hired Thomas, and the rest is history.
+In 2007, Thomas became the first woman to officiate a major college football game as part of the Memphis/Jacksonville State game crew.
+After two years of earning her stripes, Thomas earned a crew assignment in 2009.
+For the first time in her career, Thomas received a full 11-game schedule.

-Her reward for her strong performances throughout the season saw her named to the Little Caesars Pizza Bowl crew between Marshall and Ohio.
+Thomas kept impressing on that crew and eventually saw her name on the Little Caesars Pizza Bowl roster, a game between Marshall and Ohio.
 Thomas added the achievement of being the first female to officiate a bowl game to her ever-growing list of accomplishments.
 Continuing at the college level, she also officiated for the short-lived United Football League.
 She worked with the UFL as part of the 2010 Championship Game crew.

-Sarah Thomas’ strong résumé and performances on the field eventually saw her land on the NFL radar in 2013.
-Thomas became one of 21 finalists in the league’s officiating development program, pushing her in the unprecedented direction of becoming the NFL’s first full-time female official.
+Thomas’ strong résumé and performances on the field eventually saw her land on the NFL radar in 2013.
+She became one of 21 finalists in the league’s officiating development program, pushing her in the unprecedented direction of becoming the NFL’s first full-time female official.